git-time-metric/gtm-vim-plugin/README.md

 **Pathogen**
 `git clone https://github.com/git-time-metric/gtm ~/.vim/bundle/gtm`

+In addition to the plug-in you will need to install GTM.
 Checkout the main [GTM repository](https://github.com/git-time-metric/gtm) for more information.